On 2–3 December, the Europe's Rail General Assembly 2025 took place, providing a valuable occasion to look back at the...

 Check the FRMCS Deployment Questionnaire 2025 Report.

-The meeting was opened by Monika Heiming, Chair of the High-Level Deployment Group and Executive Director of the European Rail Infrastructure Managers Association (EIM) with a keynote speech.
+The meeting was opened by Monika Heiming, Chair of the High-Level Deployment Subgroup and Executive Director of the European Rail Infrastructure Managers Association (EIM) with a keynote speech.
 In her remarks, she highlighted the progress made by the team so far while underlining the challenges that lie ahead, particularly the need to clarify the added value of such a significant investment for the sector.

 Throughout the day, the results of a Europe-wide questionnaire and the resulting tasks for the working plan 2025/2026 were discussed.
 The Leads of the 3 Working Groups presented their respective activity plans for the coming months.
 Key topics of discussion included: